alisonsneyd/Maths-Support-Centre-Feedback/README.md

-This repository contains code in Python and R for analysing feedback from Maths Support Centres using Naural Language Processing Techniques (word clouds, topic models and hierarcical clustering).
+This repository contains code in Python and R for analysing feedback from Maths Support Centres using Natural Language Processing Techniques (word clouds, topic models and hierarchical clustering).

 PYTHON FILES: